Linus4/eldritchinstinct/main.typ

 #pagebreak()

-=== Backgrounds and Relationships
+=== Background and Relationships

-First, write a sentence about your character on the back page and pass your character sheet on to the player on your right.
+First, write a short sentence about your character on the back page and pass your character sheet on to the player on your right.
 They add a sentence linking their character to yours and defining the relationship.
 Repeat this process one more time, or give your sheet to a third player so that they can expand on the first relationship.

 === Bonds